-Some of the parameters of test defects can be readily measured, e.g., surface length.
+Some of the parameters of test defects can be readily measured, for example, surface length.
 However, most important defect parameters, defect depth in particular, are not directly observable.
-It may be argued, that reliable defect depth information is the most important challenge on many defect manufacturing techniques.
+It may be argued that reliable defect depth information is the most important challenge on many defect manufacturing techniques.

-Defect manufacturing techniques in general and grown cracks in particular conventionally rely on "supplementary inspection" to give defect depth information(2).
+Defect manufacturing techniques in general and grown cracks in particular conventionally rely on 'supplementary inspection' to give defect depth information(2).
 Consequently, reliability is assessed by comparing one inspection method with another rather than comparing inspection to-be-qualified against accurately known flaw parameters.
 This is unacceptable.
-The alternate route, suggested by the ENIQ working document(2) is to destructively examine the defects once the qualification is complete.
-While this has been successfully done in some special cases(7), it's not generally feasible.
-Test blocks with realistic geometry are far too expensive to manufacture, to allow this kind of qualification.
-Furthermore, any additional qualification, requalification and method development would require new set of test blocks.
+The alternate route, suggested by the ENIQ working document(2), is to destructively examine the defects once the qualification is complete.
+While this has been successfully done in some special cases(7), it is not generally considered a feasible option.
+Test blocks with realistic geometry are far too expensive to manufacture to allow this kind of qualification.
+Furthermore, any additional qualification, re-qualification and method development would require a new set of test blocks.

 To overcome this very significant shortcoming, Trueflaw has developed an alternative way to verify critical flaw parameters, and in particular the flaw depth.
 This approach retains the credibility of destructive examination and avoids the expensive and problematic destruction of valuable test blocks.
 The key feature of this approach is the development of a highly repeatable crack growth procedure.
 Because of the repeatability, not all the cracks need to be destructively examined.
-In simple terms, the procedure is as follows: first, the desired crack depth is produced to representative validation sample.
+In simple terms, the procedure is as follows: first, the desired crack depth is produced in a representative validation sample.
 This sample needs to have similar material and similar local geometry, but can be simplified and smaller compared to the actual test block.
-This validation crack is destructively examined to reveal the true crack depth and other desired parameters (crack opening, surface roughness etc. can be measured at this stage).
-Then, using the same procedure, a similar crack is produced to the actual test block.
-Due to very good repeatability this crack has the same depth and other essential parameters as the destructively examined validation crack.
-Finally, all the destructive validation cracks are analyzed to give an estimate on the process variability and a tolerance is determined to given crack depth values.
+This validation crack is destructively examined to reveal the true crack depth and other desired parameters (crack opening, surface roughness and so on can be measured at this stage).
+Then, using the same procedure, a similar crack is produced in the actual test block.
+Due to very good repeatability, this crack has the same depth and other essential parameters as the destructively examined validation crack.
+Finally, all the destructive validation cracks are analysed to give an estimate on the process variability and a tolerance is determined to given crack depth values.